The Best Canadian ETFs for 2022

 Best Canadian REIT ETF

 Real Estate Income Trusts (REITs) allow investors to invest in real estate without the capital requirement of purchasing a physical property or the hassles of being a landlord.
 You can buy REITs individually, similar to a stock, or inside an ETF.
 REIT ETFs offer simplicity and diversification for a low fee.
 When choosing REIT ETFs, I recommend that you prioritize well-diversified funds with low MERs.
-Our top REIT ETF ticks all of those boxes.
+Our best Canadian REIT ETF ticks all of those boxes.

 Vanguard FTSE Canadian Capped REIT ETF